 And while you’re there, make sure to pay a visit to the cathedral’s museum, which is located within the cloister’s westernmost section.
 There, you will find numerous exhibits that delve into different art forms, all of which explore the history of the church – tapestries, textiles, sculptures, paintings, archaeological findings, etc.

-Whether you’re a pilgrim or not, this Galician city is a very rewarding destination with many things to see and do – there’s no doubt about that.
+Whether you’re a pilgrim or not, this Galician city is a very rewarding destination with many things to see and do.
 Besides the magnificent cathedral I’ve mentioned above, there are many other attractions worth paying a visit to, and these are:

 Plaza del Obradoiro

 At the heart of Santiago de Compostela is a large pedestrian square called Plaza del Obradoiro.
 The cathedral forms its east side, and the entire square is situated in what is called Casco Antiguo, which in Spanish means “old town.”

-The name of the square, on the other hand, translates to “Workshop Square”.
+On the other hand, the square’s name translates to “Workshop Square.”
 As you can already guess, this name originates from the old times when the cathedral was still under construction and many stonemasons were working on it.

-Besides the cathedral, this historic Plaza is surrounded by a couple of other important landmarks as well.
-These include the Monastery of San Martiño Pinario, Hostal de los Reyes Católicos, the Colegio de San Jerónimo, as well as the Santiago City Hall (Pazo de Raxoi).
+Besides the cathedral, this historic Plaza is surrounded by other important landmarks.
+These include the Monastery of San Martiño Pinario, Hostal de los Reyes Católicos, the Colegio de San Jerónimo, and the Santiago City Hall (Pazo de Raxoi).